xavialex/TF-Object-Detection-Use-Cases/README.md

 ## Use

 Launch any of the *.py* examples from your favourite IDE or from the command prompt.
-Press the *q* button in the resulting floating window to close the program.
+Press the *'q'* button in the resulting floating window to close the program.

+Depending on the specs of your environment, you may choose one faster or other wiht a better mean Average Precision (mAP).

+Also, depending on the example you want to run you'll need to download certain libraries or have access to hardware (webcam).